sonicpanther101/school-website/README.md

 When getting my dad to test the website, he found that the website had terrible contrast in certain areas, so he submitted an [issue report](https://github.com/sonicpanther101/school-website/issues/1)
 ![issue report](public/image-12.png)
-I then fixed the contrast and closed the issue, using the industry standard github issues system.
+I then fixed the contrast and closed the issue, using the industry-standard GitHub issues system.
 The part with a problem went from:
 ![bad contrast](public/image-10.png)
 To:
 ![good contrast](public/image-11.png)